Being a mom of twins is no easy task! Take a look at things only a twin mom would understand, from a twin pregnancy to managing two toddlers.

 3. You know what “singleton” means (and use it all the time)

 I never even knew I was a singleton mom with my eldest until I became a twin mom.
-Then I used it all the time, whether to compare my singleton pregnancy or to differentiate a singleton’s needs from those of a twin mom.
+Now I use the word “singleton” all the time, whether to compare my singleton pregnancy or to differentiate a singleton’s needs from those of a twin mom.

 Besides singleton, you also know what didi, modi, and momo mean (and what each one stands for).

-4. You need the double stroller just to get the twins from the car to the front door
+4. You need the double stroller just to get to the front door

 You could easily carry one baby to get around just about anywhere, but what do you do when you have two?